amoghp214/asymptotic-ltl-reachability/README.md

 1. Detect potential loops via SCC analysis
 2. Require sufficient samples to confirm
 3. Deflate ECs by marking them as unrewarding -->

-## Algorithm Parameters

-**error_tolerance (δ)**:
-- Smaller → More samples needed for same accuracy
-- Typical values: 0.01 to 0.1

-**p_min**:
-- Minimum transition probability to detect
-- If system has transitions with probability < p_min, algorithm may miss them
-- Typical values: 0.01 to 0.1

 ## Example: Simple 3-State MDP